rakutentech/leofs_docs/tamer.rst

 LeoTamer v0.2.5
 ===============

-**LeoTamer** is an administration tool for LeoFS on your browser.
+**LeoTamer** is LeoFS's GUI console on your browser.
 You can easily operate LeoFS.

 Install
 ---------